-(3) The Group uses amount due from/to SINA to settle balances arising from cost and expenses allocated from SINA based on proportional utilization, other expenditures incurred by the Weibo business but paid by SINA and third-party customer and supplier balances settled through SINA, as well as business transactions between Weibo and SINA.
-As of December 31, 2018, the amount due from SINA also included loans to SINA of \$43.6 million at an annual interest rate of 4.8%.
+(3) The Group uses amount due from/to SINA to settle balances arising from cost and expenses allocated from SINA based on proportional utilization, other expenditures incurred by Weibo business but paid by SINA, transactions with third-party customers and suppliers settled through SINA, as well as business transactions between Weibo and SINA.
+As of December 31, 2018 and 2019, the amount due from SINA also included loans to and interest receivables from SINA of \$43.6 million at an annual interest rate of 4.8% and \$236.6 million at an annual interest rate of 4.5% of maturity within one year, respectively.